Quebec

 The Lowlands are situated in Quebec, south of the St. Lawrence River between Montreal and Quebec City.
 Building a circular economy on a significant discovery on Quebec Utica could result in the second lowest supply gas cost in North America.

-The Company continues to seek opportunities to work with the Government of Quebec to advance its Clean Tech Energy Project.
-It is also protecting its legal rights following the enactment of Bill 21, An Act mainly to end petroleum exploration and production and the public financing of those activities (“Bill 21”).
+While Questerre pursues a business and political solution for the development of its natural gas discovery, it is protecting its legal rights following the enactment of Bill 21, An Act mainly to end petroleum exploration and production and the public financing of those activities in Quebec (“Bill 21”).